-SEIRI functions as an independent campus unit administered by the Office of the Vice Chancellor for Research.
+SEIRI functions as an independent campus unit administered by the Office of Academic Affairs.
 SEIRI serves as the hub of science, technology, engineering and mathematics (STEM) education innovation, research, evaluation and consultation and brings together expert educational researchers with scientists and discipline-based educational researchers in order to inform and reform undergraduate and graduate education across IUPUI’s campus and beyond.

 Description of the video: